Ecology is today one of the sectors in which disruption is most evident.

 ABOUT THE QUALITY OF ITS LIFE.

-■ THERE IS A DISCONNECTION BETWEEN THE “MANAGEMENT” OF THE SOCIETY AND THE REAL NEEDS OF PEOPLE
+∙■ THE FINANCIAL MARKET AND MODERN ECONOMY: A DISCONNECTION BETWEEN THE “MANAGEMENT” OF THE SOCIETY AND THE REAL NEEDS OF PEOPLE

 Another of the causes of the current crisis of the Western Society (substantially ineffectiveness and economic failure of the services managed by the Public Administration) is due to the ever greater disconnection between Governors, Public Administrators and the actual social reality (the reality of people’s real needs).